WVBR-FM: Weekday program

 Weekday airplay consists of alternative music played by student DJs.
 Since the COVID-19 pandemic, weekday shows are also hosted by WVBR alumni who DJ remotely via voicetracking.

 There are several staples of WVBR programming.
 Tompkins County Trivia airs every weekday after the 8:00 a.m. newscast.
 In this segment, the DJ asks a trivia question on a topic local interest, with the first caller to correctly identify the answer winning a prize.
 Other regularly occurring daily weekday segments include Today in Rock History and The WVBR Concert Log.
 The 93-Second Sports Shot, an opinion piece covering sports, airs weekdays during the 6 p.m. newscast.

 Weekend program

-On weekends, WVBR features "Specialty Shows," which are non-alternative music shows played by non-student local DJs.
+On weekends, WVBR features "Specialty Shows," which are non-alternative music shows played by non-student local DJs, with two exceptions: the student-run news program Talk of the Town and the student-run sports show Big Red Banter.
 The best known of the station's weekend programs is Bound For Glory, a long-running folk music showcase with a national reputation.
 Broadcast every Sunday night since 1967, the program is the longest-running live folk music broadcast in North America; it features a mix of recordings and (most weeks) live performances from Annabel Taylor Hall on Cornell's campus.
 Phil Shapiro has been the program's host since its inception.

 Other long-running specialty programs on the station, begun in the 1960s, include Nonesuch (eclectic), The Salt Creek Show (country music), and Rockin' Remnants (oldies).
 Each has seen a succession of hosts and occasional changes in time slot.